cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with NoBIAS ITN at the University of Pisa.
+I'm a Data Science PhD Student at the University of Pisa and a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with NoBIAS ITN.
 My research focuses on causality for fairness in machine learning.
 My advisor is Salvatore Ruggieri.

 Feel free to reach out at jose.alvarez[at]di.unipi.it